-During 2016, the Company completed the sale of 310 Company-operated restaurants to franchisees and recognized net gains totaling \$71,931 on the sale of Company-operated restaurants and other assets.
-In addition, the Company facilitated the transfer of 144 restaurants between franchisees during 2016.
-With the sale of 310 restaurants during 2016, the Company completed its plan to reduce its Company-operated restaurant ownership to approximately 5% as of January 1, 2017.
-Wendy's will continue to optimize its system by facilitating franchisee-to-franchisee transfers of restaurants, as well as evaluating strategic acquisitions of franchised restaurants and strategic dispositions of Company-operated restaurants to existing and new franchisees, to further strengthen the franchisee base, drive new restaurant development and accelerate Image Activation adoption.
+During 2017, the Company recorded post-closing adjustments on sales of restaurants and completed the sale of other assets, resulting in net gains totaling \$4,559.
+In addition, the Company facilitated the transfer of 400 restaurants between franchisees during 2017 (excluding the DavCo and NPC Transactions discussed below).
+While the Company has no plans to reduce its ownership below the 5% level, Wendy's will continue to optimize its system by facilitating franchisee-to-franchisee restaurant transfers, as well as evaluating strategic acquisitions of franchised restaurants and strategic dispositions of Company-operated restaurants to existing and new franchisees, to further strengthen the franchisee base and drive new restaurant development and accelerate reimages in the Image Activation format, which includes innovative exterior and interior restaurant designs.